dmonizer/dmonizer.github.io/smarthome.md

-Creating smart home DIY
+#Creating smart home DIY

+##Idea:
-Idea: to have my apartement (and also, to some extent my summercottage) monitorable and somewhat manageable via network.
+To have my apartement (and also, to some extent my summercottage) monitorable and somewhat manageable via network.

-Initial wishes:
+###Initial wishes:
 - apartement:
 -- temp & humidity monitoring
 -- automatic (and remote) management of heapump, waterheater and radiators